 Traditional Ashtalakshmi Vilakku - Divine Brass Oil Lamp With Peacocks.
 Ht 18 cm x W 12 cm x L 14 cm

-Vintage brass lamp of Ashtalakshmi with eight manifestations of Devi Lakshmi , the Hindu goddess of wealth flanked by peacocks.
+Vintage brass lamp of Ashtalakshmi with Lord Ganesh - God of wisdom and the eight manifestations of Devi Lakshmi - Hindu goddess of wealth flanked by peacocks.
 She presides over eight sources of wealth: "Wealth" in the context of Ashta-Lakshmi means prosperity, good health, knowledge, strength, progeny, and power.

 The Ashta Lakshmi is always depicted and worshipped in a group in temples and home.
 Lakshmi is the wife and Shakti (energy) of Lord Vishnu, one of the principal deities of Hinduism and the Supreme Being in the Vaishnavism tradition.
 With Parvati and Saraswati, she forms Tridevi, the holy trinity.